p--q/OptionsDialog/README.md

 ## tools

 In the tools folder there are scripts that generates files necessary for creating an oxt file.

+These scripts work with Ubuntu 14.04.

+They will probably work on Linux.

+I do not know at all whether they work on Windows.

 CreateIDLs.py generates idl files, createRDB.py compiles idl files, createProtocolHandlerXcu.py generates ProtocolHandler.xcu defining the ProtocolHandlercomponent data node, but these are not used to create the oxt file.